A Wooden Puppet

 Jonah climbed down into the bottom of the ship and, exhausted from the hasty journey, immediately fell into a deep sleep.

 As the ship sailed outside the harbor, the wind began to turn and got stronger and pushed the ship off the course.
 A gray giant-like cloud far away began to expand and roof the vast ocean, and soon the horizon was darkened by black rain.
-Upon a great thunder and lightning, cold rain started to pour on the ship and the wind kept turning her.
-It was a storm.
+Upon the cracking of a great thunder and lightning, cold rain started to pour on the ship and whirl wind started twirling her.
 The waves tackled the ship with such force that it squeaked and rolled dangerously and would topple any moment.

 "This is a catastrophe!
-Worst I ever had!" shouted the helmsman.
+A storm and tornado at once!" shouted the helmsman.

 "Oh, my good god, help, help me this once!" cried a sailor.